Philosophy and Mission Statement

 CODE OF CHRISTIAN CONDUCT COVERING STUDENTS AND PARENTS/GUARDIANS

 The students’ interest in receiving a quality, morally based education can be served if students, parents, and school officials work together.
 Normally, differences between these individuals can be resolved.
 In some rare instances, however, the school may find it necessary, in its discretion, to require parents/guardians to withdraw their children.

 It shall be an express condition of enrollment that the students and parents/guardians shall conform themselves to standards of conduct that are consistent with the Christian principles of the school, as determined by the school in its discretion.
 These principles include but are not limited to any policies or procedures set forth in any student/parent handbook of the school.

 These Christian principles further include, but are not limited to, the following:

-- Any parent/guardian or other person whose conduct in a place where a school employee is required to be in the course of his/her duties materially disrupts class work or extracurricular activities or involves substantial disorder is guilty of a misdemeanor.
+- Any parent/guardian or other people whose conduct in a place where a school employee is required to be in the course of his/her duties materially disrupts classwork or extracurricular activities or involves substantial disorder is guilty of a misdemeanor.
 This statement does not apply to any otherwise lawful employee concerted activity, including but not limited to, picketing and the distribution of handbills.

-- Any parent/guardian, or other person who insults or abuses the principal or any teacher in the presence of other school personnel, students or parents and at a place which is on school premises or public sidewalks, streets, or other public ways adjacent to school premises or at some other place if the principal or teacher is required to be at such other place in connection with assigned school activities, risks the continuation of their child in the school.
+- Any parent/guardian, or other people who insult or abuses the principal or any teacher in the presence of other school personnel, students, or parents and at a place which is on school premises or public sidewalks, streets, or other public ways adjacent to school premises or at some other place if the principal or teacher is required to be at such other place in connection with assigned school activities, risks the continuation of their child in the school.

-The school reserves the right to determine, in its discretion, when conduct is of such a severe nature as to warrant immediate action without warning.
+The school reserves the right to determine, at its discretion, when conduct is of such severe nature as to warrant immediate action without warning.